-In 2013/14, the local government finance regime was revised with the introduction of the retained business rates scheme.
+The Business Rates Retention Scheme was introduced from 1 April 2013.
 The main aim of the scheme is to give councils a greater incentive to grow businesses in the District.
 It does however, also increase the financial risk due to non-collection and the volatility of the NDR base.
 The scheme shares are 40% retained by the Authority, 50% share paid to Central Government and 10% share paid to West Sussex County Council.